-There are understood to be private drainage arrangements in the form of a septic tank.
-The maintenance liability, rights of access for maintenance purposes and availability of SEPA consents should be confirmed.
+There are understood to be private drainage arrangements in the form of a septic tank/soakaway system and although cold water is understood to be from the mains supply, it is via a private pipe shared with neighbouring properties.
+The maintenance liabilities, rights of access for maintenance purposes and availability of SEPA consents should be confirmed.